An exercise image from Week 9 of The Memory Drawing Course Book.

 A Better Way

 As I’ve briefly shown above, with a little thought and time you can create your own sources.
 But why bother?
 I’ve spent the time and made the effort so that you don’t have to.
-If you’ve not seen it before, take a look at the Memory Drawing course over at Atelier Rousar.
+If you’ve not seen it before, take a look at The Memory Drawing Course Book.